DanieleDeSensi/peafowl/README.md

 Multicore version
 ------------------------------------------------------------------------------------------------------------------
 You can take advantage of the multicore version by including the ["src/mc_api.h"](src/mc_api.h) header and by linking lib/libmcdpi.a.
-Since the user manual for the multicore version of Peafowl is not yet available, if you need more informations about how to use it, contact me at d.desensi.software@gmail.com or read the [Thesis](Thesis.pdf).
+Since the user manual for the multicore version of Peafowl is not yet available, you can look at [this](demo/protocol_identification_mc/protocol_identification.cpp) simple demo file.
+If you  need more informations about how to use it, contact me at d.desensi.software@gmail.com or read the [Thesis](Thesis.pdf).

 Demo application
 ---------------------------------------------------------------------------------------------------------------------